paolo-dgz/antpad/docs/robot_menu.md

-Guide to navigate v0.2 settings menu directly from the remote
+# Guide to navigate v0.2 settings menu directly from the remote

 to enter the menu turn on the robot without turining on the controller, once the builtin led will start blinking fater turn on the controller

-when the controller is connected the led will start blinking a number of time corresponding to the current setting,
+when the controller is connected the led will start blinking a number of time corresponding to the current setting

-*navigation* commands:
+## *navigation* commands:
 in navigation menu the board will failsafe and no controller input will be relied to the board
 - up: move to next setting
 - down: move to previous setting